cinch-labs/data-engineer-tech-exercise/TASK.md

 > cinch has a new data source detailing which products each user has viewed in a given session.
 The BI team require the data to be ingested and access set up through Snowflake; after ingestion the BI team need assistance in building a view which returns the most popular vehicles by number of views.
 Once this report has been created, a BI team member, Rylan Clark-Neal, will require access to the view.

-The input data sources are comprised of customers (in CSV format), transactions in the form of products viewed in a session (in JSON Lines format) and products (in CSV format).
+The input data sources are comprised of customers (in CSV format) and transactions in the form of products viewed in a session (in JSON Lines format).
+The Products data source will need to be created by buiding a script that makes an API call and writes the data into in a CSV file.
 Their details are presented below:

 **Customers**
 Contains information about customers such as the customer id and the date when they joined: